MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ## 2. Configure the wallet connection

-Use the `connect` function to link your dapp with a user’s MetaMask wallet.

 ### 2.1.
 Connect to MetaMask

 The `connect` function from `get-starknet` is the primary way to connect your dapp to a user's MetaMask wallet.
-It opens a connection to MetaMask and returns an object containing important details about the wallet, such as the following:
+It opens a connection to MetaMask and returns an object containing important details about the wallet, including:

 - `name`: The name of the wallet.
 - `icon`: The wallet's icon, which displays the wallet's logo.